Sprague Electric: Sprague Electric: Early years (1942–1960)

-After the Japanese invasion of Pearl Harbor on December 7, 1941 and the declaration of war that followed, US manufacturing stopped commercial production and switched to wartime activities.
+After the Japanese attack on Pearl Harbor on December 7, 1941 and the declaration of war that followed, US manufacturing stopped commercial production and switched to wartime activities.
 Sprague Electric's participation in the US war effort improved its reputation, future contracts, and sales, and propelled the Sprague name to the forefront of the growing American electronic business.

 One of Sprague Electric's biggest contributions to the war effort was in the manufacturing of the variable timing proximity fuse.
 The proximity fuse was a small transmitter (and in some cases a receiver) built on a bomb or artillery shell that would detonate the bomb or shell before impact, causing greater destruction.
 Sprague Electric continued to make capacitor and resistive components to meet military requirements of quality and reliability.
 Robert C. Sprague was also a member of War Production Board for the Advisory Committee on Capacitors (1942-1945).

 During the Second World War, Sprague invented the tantalum capacitor.
 The use of tantalum allows capacitors to achieve high values of electron storage or capacitance along with higher operating voltages, shrinking the capacitor to a fraction of the size of a more conventional design.
 Vishay Intertechnology, which currently owns the Sprague capacitor brand, calls their tantalum capacitors the Sprague tantalum.